 “[Total cost of ownership] analysis usually shows that moving to the cloud is more cost-effective than leaving the applications and data where they are, in your data center.”

 One key trend identified in ResearchAndMarkets.com’s report?
 Cloud-based energy management solutions.
 These software platforms eliminate a majority of the local IT infrastructure traditionally necessary to manage large databases of energy use information.
-Companies like Schneider Electric pioneer this kind of cloud-based energy management software, and the benefits are significant to companies who have traditionally managed their own databases.
+Companies like Schneider Electric pioneer this kind of cloud-based energy data software and the benefits are significant to companies who have traditionally managed their own databases.